Visiting the Statue of Liberty is one of the most rewarding experiences of a New York holiday.

 The Statue of Liberty in New York is open throughout the year except on Thanksgiving (the fourth Thursday in November) and Christmas (25 December).

-The ferry service remains closed from Battery Park and Liberty State Park on these two days.
+The ferry service from Battery Park and Liberty State Park remains closed for these two days.

 How to go on a Statue of Liberty ferry?